davchana/thoughts/core-values.md

 - I strive to make the world better through people.
 - I practice going first.
 - I focus solely on my own lane.
-- I'm seek out relationships that challenege me to grow.
+- I seek out relationships that challenge me to grow.
 I aim to be that person for others.
 - I have a bias towards action.